polysyllabic/chaos/README.md

 2. On the same local network as the Raspberry Pi, open a browser and navigate to to [raspberrypi.local](http://raspberrypi.local), assuming you did not change the Pi's hostname.
-If you did set the hostname during configuration, replace "raspberrypi" with whatever name you chose.
+If you did set the hostname during configuration, replace "raspberrypi.local" with whatever name you chose.

 If this address does not work, you may need to find your Pi's IP address and use it directly.
 You can discover this address by going to your router's admin page, finding the list of